huskersec/huskersec.github.io/_tabs/about.md

 order: 4
 ---

-I'm Joshua Arnold — a security researcher focused on **vulnerability research** and **offensive security**.
+I'm huskersec — a security researcher focused on **vulnerability research** and **offensive security**.
 This site is where I consolidate my writeups, research notes, tooling, and the occasional longer-form post.

 ## What you'll find here